Filipe-Samuel-p/Filipe-Samuel-p/README.md

 ## Bachelor's in Computer Science
 - Bachelor's degree in Computer Science from Universidade Estadual do Norte Fluminense (UENF), with a strong interest in software development and data science/machine learning.
-- Currently working as a software development intern at Globo, contributing to innovative projects in the media and technology sectors.
-- Back-end developer and Back-end manager at SoulCode, a junior enterprise focused on delivering high-quality software solutions.
-- Previous experience in scientific research for the Pescarte project, analyzing data to support sustainable fisheries management using Python.
-- Former Director of Strategy and Projects at ENACTUS, a student organization driving social entrepreneurship initiatives.
+- I currently work as a Java developer and have previous experience as a data scientist, leveraging Python to solve complex data challenges.

 ## Contact
 <section>